About

 - Private sector companies and organisations: ABB, Alibaba, AlixPartners, Bi.Zone (Sber Group), Cisco, CL2R Advisory, Cognizant, Ensign InfoSecurity, Ericsson, FireEye, Hitachi, Huawei, InfoGuard, Kaspersky, Mandiant, Microsoft, PNG Digital ICT Cluster, Proton, QI-ANXIN, Red Hat, SICPA, Siemens, Swiss Re, Swiss Risk Association, Tata Consultancy Services, Tech Mahindra, UBS, Wisekey, and Vu Security

-- Academia and policy experts: Kamilia Amboudini, Winnona DeSombre (Atlantic Council), Kayle Giroud (Global Cyber Alliance), Bart Hogeveen (Australian Strategic Policy Institute), Imad Aad and Melanie Kolbe-Guyot (Center for Digital Trust (C4DT) – EPFL), Franziska Klopfer and Natalija Radoja (Geneva Centre for Security Sector Governance, DCAF), Lennart Maschmeyer (Center for Security Studies (CSS) at ETH Zurich), Jan Martin Lemnitzer (Copenhagen Business School), Katherine Getao (Cyber Hygiene, Cyber Diplomacy, and ICT Strategy and Governance Consultant, former CEO of ICT Authority in Kenya and the Kenyan representative to the UN GGE), Mischa Hansel (Berlin University of Economics and Law, HWR Berlin), Jen Ellis (NextJen Security), Benjamin Ang (S. Rajaratnam School of International Studies, RSIS), Alexandra Paulus (German Institute for International and Security Affairs, SWP), Christina Rupp (interface), Jeroen van der Ham (University of Twente and FIRST), Chao Wang (Wuhan University), Valentin Weber and Maria Pericas Riera (German Council on Foreign Relations, DGAP), Tom Wingfield (RAND)
+- Academia and policy experts: Kamilia Amboudini, Winnona DeSombre (Atlantic Council), Kayle Giroud (Global Cyber Alliance), Bart Hogeveen (Australian Strategic Policy Institute), Imad Aad and Melanie Kolbe-Guyot (Center for Digital Trust (C4DT) – EPFL), Franziska Klopfer and Natalija Radoja (Geneva Centre for Security Sector Governance, DCAF), Lennart Maschmeyer (Center for Security Studies (CSS) at ETH Zurich), Jan Martin Lemnitzer (Copenhagen Business School), Katherine Getao (Cyber Hygiene, Cyber Diplomacy, and ICT Strategy and Governance Consultant, former CEO of ICT Authority in Kenya and the Kenyan representative to the UN GGE), Mischa Hansel (Berlin University of Economics and Law, HWR Berlin), Jen Ellis (NextJen Security), Benjamin Ang and Eugene EG Tan (S. Rajaratnam School of International Studies, RSIS), Alexandra Paulus (German Institute for International and Security Affairs, SWP), Christina Rupp (interface), Jeroen van der Ham (University of Twente and FIRST), Chao Wang (Wuhan University), Valentin Weber and Maria Pericas Riera (German Council on Foreign Relations, DGAP), Tom Wingfield (RAND)

 - Technical community experts: Klée Aiken (FIRST), Mirko Boehm (Linux Foundation), Pablo Corona Fraga (NYCEM Mexico), Pablo Hinojosa (APNIC), Koichiro Komiyama (JPCERT/CC), Steven Sim Kok Leong (OT-ISAC Executive Committee, Singapore), Maninder Singh Narang, Madison Q. Oliver (GitHub Security Labs), Takayuki Uchiyama